 The North Richmond Watershed Connections Project is funded by the California State Coastal Conservancy.

 At an Earth Day event, on April 23, 2022, TWP collaborated with volunteers, County staff, and other partners to kick off the “Walkable Watersheds” route, which includes coordination with the Contra Costa Health Services’ “Safe Routes to School” program.
-The goal is to designate and beautify the safest route to Verde School along Giaramita Street, between this K-8 School, which is adjacent to Wildcat Creek, and the Shields Reid Community Center, along with Chesley Street that runs alongside it.
-This event was preceded by a Street Cleanup on Friday, April 22 to clean the sidewalks, pick up trash, weed, and provide outreach to the residents of Giaramita Street with the Safe Routes to School event.
+The goal was to designate and beautify the safest route to Verde School along Giaramita Street, between this K-8 School, which is adjacent to Wildcat Creek, and the Shields Reid Community Center, along with Chesley Street that runs alongside it.
+This event was preceded by a Street Cleanup on Friday, April 22 to clean the sidewalks, pick up trash, remove weeds, and provide information to the residents of Giaramita Street about the Safe Routes to School event.

 More than 40 volunteers and residents, including children, along with staff from Supervisor Gioia’s Office, TWP, Contra Costa County Public Works Department, Richmond Land, Contra Costa Fire Department, the Sheriff’s Office, and the County Health Services Department participated in the Earth Day event.
 The event was dubbed “Paint Day” for painting stencils of bubbling water and making chalk drawings on the west-side sidewalk of Giaramita to animate the “Safe Route to School” and Walkable Watersheds route.
 In addition, TWP has commissioned a local artist to further beautify the route with imagery that evokes the life of Wildcat Creek.
 Additional days will be scheduled to complete the Safe Route to School and Walkable Watersheds route, which includes 13 blocks of the North Richmond community.
 (See project map above.)